Bar in Durham, United States

 Is Ponysaurus Brewing Co. good for groups?

-Yes, and it is one of the more group-friendly spots on Hood Street.
+Yes, it is one of the more group-friendly spots on Hood Street.
 The taproom format means no one is locked into a prix-fixe or timed seating, so groups can arrive and adjust without stress.
 Larger parties should aim to arrive early on weekends, as the space fills and seating is first-come.
 For a structured sit-down group dinner, Convivio Restaurant nearby is a better fit.

 What's the crowd like at Ponysaurus Brewing Co.?

-Expect a mixed Durham crowd: after-work regulars, weekend groups, and craft beer regulars who know their way around a tap list.
+Expect a mixed Durham crowd: after-work regulars, weekend groups, craft beer regulars who know their way around a tap list.
 The vibe skews casual and social rather than quiet or intimate.
 If you want a low-key conversation spot, this is not the right call on a busy Friday night.

 Does Ponysaurus Brewing Co. have happy hour deals?